bbonifacio-at-mudd/Dataset-Creation/README.md

 # Dataset Creation Documentation
-Creates the chips dataset using the data scraped from Chip-Scraper repo: https://github.com/bbonifacio-at-mudd/Chip-Scraper/tree/main
+Creates a dataset using object images (such as Table Chips) and Background Images.
+It does this by placing the object images on top of the Background Images in a way that you can control with the settings.
+Chip objects are retrieved from the Chip-Scraper repo: https://github.com/bbonifacio-at-mudd/Chip-Scraper/tree/main

 This repository is structured as follows:
 - Backgrounds: the choice of background images we want to use.
 If we want to use different backgrounds, we can just create a new subfolder in this.